muhamad-ahsan/dynamic-queue/README.md

 Dynamic Queue framework architecture has been designed with loosely coupled modules, interface-based dependencies, flexible configuration, seamless serialization and easy to extend.
 Below are further details:

 ### Technology
-The framework has built using `C# 6.0` and `.net 4.5.2`.

 ### Exception Handling
 All the exceptions from the framework are thrown as `QueueException` with error code defined in `QueueErrorCode` enum and message.

 ### Logging
 Logging is optional and if logger is passed while creating the instance of any type (inbound or outbound), then the logging will be done.
 There are two interfaces define in `MessageQueue.Log.Core` `dll` as `IQueueLogger` and `IQueueLoggerAsync`.
-The default logger using NLog is defined in `MessageQueue.Log.NLog` and the usage can be seen in Samples (please see the Samples section below).
+The default logger using NLog is defined in `MessageQueue.Log.NLog` and the usage can be seen in Samples (please see the [Samples](#samples) section below).

 ### Serialization
 Serialization is seamless and is done using `Newtonsoft`.